attrib/RepairRecipe/README.md

 `RepairRecipe.repair.overRepair` - Player is allowed to over repair items.
 Default: false

+`RepairRecipe.admin` - Player can use the commands /repairrecipe reload and /repairrecipe debug

 ## Commands ##

 `/repairrecipe reload` - Reload the `config.yml` file.
 To reload `items.yml` restart the server.